07 artist info

 buy

-writing in the electronic age. if emotions have cycles. some mad-hatter pattern. i am gathering thoughts from every corner of this electronic planet.
+writing in the electronic age. if emotions have cycles. some mad-coder pattern. am gathering thoughts from every corner of this electronic planet.

 works in chronological order